jpdominguez/NAVIS-Tool/README.md

 <img align="center" src="https://github.com/jpdominguez/NAVIS-Tool/blob/master/NAVIS/Wiki_Images/RM_releaseslatestRelease.png">
 </p>
 <p align="justify">
 After the file has been downloaded, decompress it.
 NAVIS executable file (NAVIS.exe) is located at the "NAVIS_LatestBuild" folder.
 Place this folder wherever you prefer and double-click NAVIS.exe to run this tool.
-If you get an error when trying to execute NAVIS, please check that the folder from which it is being run contains each of the files that are inside the "NAVIS_LatestBuild" folder (no file has been deleted or moved to another folder) and that your have already installed Microsoft .NET Framework 4.5 or greater in your computer.
+If you get an error when trying to execute NAVIS, please check that the folder from which it is being run contains each of the files that are inside the "NAVIS_LatestBuild" folder (no file has been deleted or moved to another folder) and that you have already installed Microsoft .NET Framework 4.5 or greater in your computer.
 If the problem persist, please send me an <a href="mailto:jpdominguez@atc.us.es">email</a> explaining the situation.
 </p>